josephmjoy/robotics/python_robotutils/NOTES.md

+## January 22, 2018C JMJ: Moved to flatter structure, moved some tests to tests directory
+Per Design Note "January 22, 2018B", various modules have been moved up to to the top level.
+Also tests for stable code have been moved to the `tests` directory that is a sibling of `robotutils` which is the recommended location.
+All tests under `tests` pass and have a 10/10 Pylint score (of course they have several warnings disables within their code, in particular disable the invalid name check.

 ## January 22, 2018B JMJ: Design Note: Flattening the Directory Structure
 In keeping with "Flat is better than nested", I'm removing  the `misc` and `conc` sub directories.
 The only subdirectory that remains is `comm`.
 The new rule: only make a sub directory (sub package)